Higher Degree by Research Publications Grant (HDRPG)

 - have submitted, or submit, a thesis/project for examination by the due date for that grant round

-- not have received a thesis/project examination result of C3 or C4, or qualified to graduate by the closing date for that round
+- not have received a thesis/project examination result, or qualified to graduate by the closing date for that round

 - write scholarly, refereed publications based on your submitted thesis/project